Peru: Flight Lima to Cusco & Our Local Peruvian Hotel

 Each bringing a fleece blanket, we are prepared!
 We are walking around to find the quietest corner of the bustling airport, on the public side of the security checkpoint.
 The gates for the first morning flights from Lima to Cusco will not open until the morning.
 Based on advice, we go to the shopping mall and find an unoccupied spot at an electronics travel shop.

-It seems to be rather the rule than the opposite that travellers stay overnight in Lima Airport before flying to Cusco.
-The airport is pretty crowded and people try to make themselves as comfortable as possible for the night.
+It seems rather the rule than the opposite that travellers stay overnight in Lima Airport before flying to Cusco.
+The airport is pretty crowded, and people try to make themselves as comfortable as possible for the night.

 Photo: Quaint Planet / Pixabay